eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 * Select the desired step in the Sample Step dropdown menu
 * Use the dynamically populated area below the Sample Step dropdown to configure the selected step.
 * Click Generate Pipeline Script to create a snippet of Pipeline which can be copied and pasted into a Pipeline.

+> Note: As most stuff in Jenkins are actually open source plugins with thousands of different people maintaining them, few steps don't
+> have all options available through the snippet generator even though they still work.

 ## Building on different machines